simone-rosso/embed_test/README.md

 I would like to spend more time on the development but I didn't had so much time, so basically I just did a working version of what I wanted to do.

 From the functional side, I would like to make urls that can split between two views, one for the list of the candidates and another (the one that i developed) that show the list of candidates, the questions and the videos.
 I have impemented redux and react router to achieve this.
-Another improvement would be the error and loading handling, for example using more specific error messages and skeleton when loading videos and lists.
+Another improvement would be the error and loading handling, for example using more specific error messages and skeleton when the page is loading videos and lists.

-From the graphic point of view, I would like to make some improvements because it's an MVP but a little weird.
+From the graphic point of view, I would like to make some improvements because it's an MVP but a little ugly.
 I would start changing the navbars for something with less impact for the view of the user and in general improve styles.
 Another think that I had though was to make an animation for switching between the page with all candidates and the second with the candidates list.

 I would like to have more time to develop the application with, at least, unit tests with vitest and e2e tests with cypress, although for this time I did Q/A manually.

-For the performance, I was thinking on create two different builds, one for the development mode and one optimized for production, but, for the same reason that I didn't deployed the application, it was sort of useless.
+For the performance, I was thinking on create two different configurations for the builds and different environment, one for the development mode and one optimized for production, but, for the same reason that I didn't deployed the application, it was sort of useless.
 The same think I left aside for a serverless database with Firebase.
-It would be interesting populating the database to measure the performance.
+It would be interesting populating the database to measure the performances.

-From the product development himself, I think that there would be a lot of thing that could be improved, a few ideas are already in the previous section (Setup).
+From the product development himself, I think that there would be a lot of thing that could be improved, a few ideas are already in the previous section (Setup), and more like:

+- login
+- multi comments from different users
+- evaluation of the video based on points from 1-10
+- CRUD for comments and evaluations
+- already visited showed by a check on the candidate and questions
+- share video
+- dark mode
+- i18n